duskmoon314/typst-fontawesome/example.typ

   For most icons, Unicode is used implicitly.
 So I assume we usually don't need to worry about this.

   Any help on this issue is appreciated.

-== Gallery

-Here are all the icons in the library.
-The first column is the icon function you can use, and the second and third columns are the icon in regular and solid versions.
-The fourth column is what you get when you use `fa-icon` with the icon name.

-Since I only use the Free set, some icons may render as a square in the following table.
-Please turn to the official website for the correct glyph.

-#include "gallery.typ"